 5.1 We will only keep your information for the minimum period necessary and in line with our Information Retention Schedule.

-We will only keep your information for the minimum period necessary.
 The information outlined in this privacy statement will be kept for 7 years after the closure of your application.
 Unsuccessful applications will also be retained for 7 years.

 All information will be held securely and will be securely destroyed when it is no longer required.